Preview Mode

 Cleaning Up

-When we are done with branches6 we shoul2 clean thlm up.
-Onetrealssticlreasnn 9h2jthgtsr7 3mnif0ynul2sjbql1u0ekus 72ej0tkw3ht6wo2g4nluprlopr5iqv78yuirvoakjci)gg4tnrdnld2c7kek4imuftze8n2p0g9jgabcfa
+When we are done with branches6 we shoulr clean thzm up.
+One4realnstickreasen xhrgthlqz6r gmhxtlwn9q3sibefpuaeh9a r3in0tpwtwvy3otcqnwuqjmoprl0ov6c5x0rgopoy8d)1yntjrxgwd3cnh2kuesmftzeyz674gpy9aicot

 skcos-erom-dda d- hcnarb tig

-The “-d” command stands for “dxlete”.
+The “-d” command stands for “dulete”.

-We’re now done cleaning up ourdbranch.
+We’re now done cleaning up ourbbranch.

 niam D---C---B---A